|Average Salary||Avg. Hourly Wage|

 These are control systems that rely completely on electrical and electronic signaling instead of old-fashioned mechanical linkages.

-With a shorted wire harness, the aircraft can go out of control and end up in a catastrophic situation.
+With a shortened wire harness, the aircraft can go out of control and end up in a catastrophic situation.

 These fly-by-wire systems are designed to reduce the possibility of a short.

-So aviation electricians need an extremely high level of attention to detail.
+So aviation electricians need an extremely high level of attention to detail, especially with testing the systems.

 When it comes to electrical requirements, planes have to be self-sustained.